paulegg1/aws-bootcamp-cruddur-2023/journal/week1.md

 With more than one container in an application, it is very useful to orchestrate their launch and control.
 This is done with Docker Compose.

 I created a docker-compose.yml file which needs to sit at the root of the project.
+Note that I had a problem with the npm install seeming not to work once the container was launched, which prevented the front end from launching through docker compose.
+I had a quick fix of running 'npm i' as per the build steps, but this should have been covered by the npm install tasks in the docker file.
+It turned out I needed to mount an additional volume (- /frontend-react-js/node_modules).
+This is included in the compose file below.

 ```yaml
 version: "3.8"